LiteNoteProject/litenote-website/content/_index.md

 #### Buying

-You can buy LiteNote here: [Purchase LiteNote](https://buy.litenote.ronsor.pw).
+You can buy LiteNote here: [Purchase LiteNote](https://buylitenote.serveo.net).

 Only Bitcoin is accepted.
-Minimum purchase amount is 10 XSN (about $5 USD).

 #### Mining